Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Deep Probabilistic Kernel Learning

-\textbf{Semi-Supervised Learning (SSDPKL).} While our base model, DPKL, only uses labeled data, it can be augmented with unlabeled data using the regularizer of \citep{jean2018semi}.
-Assuming the dataset $\alldata$ is divided into $\numlab$ labeled points $\alldata_L$ (with labels $\alltarget_L$) and $\numunlab$ unlabeled points $\alldata_U$, the new optimization problem is
+\textbf{Semi-Supervised Learning (SSDPKL).} While our base model, DPKL, only uses labeled data, it can be augmented with unlabeled data using the regularizer of \citep{jean2018semi} to give a semi-supervised model which we call SSDPKL.
+Assuming the dataset $\alldata$ has $\numlab$ labeled points $\alldata_L$ (with labels $\alltarget_L$) and $\numunlab$ unlabeled points $\alldata_U$, the new optimization problem is